Manoora, South Australia: History of settlement

-The first Europeans to settle at Manoora, in about 1841, were the sheep pastoralists Edward and William Peter, of Scottish origin.
+The first Europeans to settle at Manoora, during the British colonisation of South Australia in about 1841, were the sheep pastoralists Edward and William Peter, of Scottish origin.
 Having established their head station near present Manoora, for a few years the brothers (or cousins) held extensive occupation licences reaching toward the Kapunda and Burra districts.

-Manoora is named for another early station in the district owned by A W J Grant.
-The name is believed to be derived from a native name for a spring or water.
+Manoora is named for another early station in the district owned by A. W. J. Grant.
+The name is believed to be derived from a Aboriginal name for a spring or water.